Healthdirect Free Australian health advice you can count on.

 Use a new condom each time you have sex.

-Watch this animation to find out how to use a male condom.
+Watch this animation from Get the Facts to find out how to use a male condom.

-If you are using a female condom, remove it from the packet carefully, hold it by the ring at the closed end and insert it into the vagina as far as it can go.
-The open ring of the condom remains outside.
-After sex, twist the outside ring to close it, remove the condom very carefully and throw it away in the bin.
+If you are using a female condom, remove it from the packet carefully.
+Hold it by the ring at the closed end and insert it into the vagina as far as it can go.
+The open ring of the condom remains outside your body.

 Female condoms have lubricant in them, but you can add any type of lubricant if you need more.

-Watch this video to find out how to use a female condom.
+Watch this video from FC2 Female Condom to find out how to use a female condom.

 What problems can occur with condoms?

-Condoms may irritate your genital area.
+Condoms may irritate your vagina, penis or anus.
+If you have an allergy to latex, make sure you use non-latex condoms.
 There are generally no other side effects.
-If you have an allergy to latex, make sure you use non-latex condoms.

-Family Planning Australia offers fact sheets on various topics, as well as a Talkline — 1800 658 886, for advice on STI testing and emergency contraception.
+Family Planning Australia offers fact sheets on male and female condoms.
+They also host Talkline — call 1800 658 886, for advice on STI testing and emergency contraception.

 Learn more here about the development and quality assurance of healthdirect content.